This topic describes RDS High-availability Edition.

 For performance purposes, the primary and secondary RDS instances must be deployed in the same region.

-Upgrade the edition of an RDS instance to RDS High-availability Edition
+Upgrade the RDS edition of an RDS instance to RDS High-availability Edition

-RDS Basic Edition instances are deployed in a standalone architecture.
-Due to the lack of a hot standby, your business may experience extended periods of downtime when the RDS instance fails.
+RDS instances that run RDS Basic Edition are deployed in a standalone architecture.
+Due to the lack of a hot standby, your workloads may experience extended periods of downtime when the RDS instance fails.
 This also happens when you change the specifications or upgrade the database engine.
 If you require high service availability, we recommend that you use RDS High-availability Edition.

-- If your RDS instance runs MySQL 5.7 or MySQL 8.0 on RDS Basic Edition, you can upgrade the edition to RDS High-availability Edition in the ApsaraDB RDS console.
-For more information, see Upgrade an ApsaraDB RDS for MySQL instance from Basic Edition to High-availability Edition.
+If your RDS instance runs MySQL 5.7 or MySQL 8.0 on RDS Basic Edition, you can upgrade the RDS edition to RDS High-availability Edition in the ApsaraDB RDS console.
+For more information, see Upgrade the RDS edition from RDS Basic Edition to RDS High-availability Edition.

 Create an RDS instance